 Decide What To Eat

 Have you ever eaten something only to realize that it wasn’t what you wanted?
-When this happens you feel full but not satisfied, which can lead to overeating and feeling guilty.
-So instead of rushing in to eat what’s on offer, stop for a moment and consider what you really feel like.
+When this happens, you feel full but not satisfied, which can lead to overeating and guilt.
+So instead of rushing to the buffet table, stop for a moment and consider what you feel like eating.

 Prepare To Eat

 Don’t overthink it – this isn’t rocket science.
-Eat without distractions, chew your food properly and place your silverware down between mouthfuls.
+Eat without distractions, chew your food well and place your silverware down between mouthfuls.
 Also, remember to breathe.

 Stop and Reflect

-In French Women Don’t Get Fat Mireille Guiliano writes that she eats half of her plate then stops for a while to check in with her appetite.
-If she’s still hungry she eats a bit more.
-If she’s satisfied she stops.
+In French Women Don’t Get Fat, Mireille Guiliano writes that she eats half of her plate then pauses to check in with her appetite.
+If she’s still hungry, she eats a bit more.
+If she’s satisfied, she stops.
 I like this idea and thought you might want to experiment with it too.

 Most importantly, try not to make this into a bigger deal than it has to be.
 Food is just food, there’s always more of it, you can eat what you want, and you can stop when you want.